The Russian Choral Heritage Foundation

 orthodoxchoral.org

-The Orthodox Sacred Music Reference Library (OSMRL) is a multilingual Internet-based resource that makes available accurate and authentic sources of choral scores by major Russian composers, primarily in the form of facsimiles of first editions in PDF format.
+The Orthodox Sacred Music Reference Library (OSMRL) is a multilingual Internet-based resource that makes available accurate and authentic sources of choral scores by major Orthodox composers, primarily in the form of facsimiles of first editions in PDF format.

 The OSMRL allows any interested individual who seeks a deeper understanding of Orthodox music and culture